einstin88/sapling-release/README.md

 3. Locate the files and paragraphs where the answers are.
 You can open the file from the results if you want to.
 4. Leverages modern computing capability and speed to **quickly 'read' contents among texts**. `Sapling` works best when more texts files are being fed *([2](#note2))*.
 You could for example feed it with all the articles and book chapters required for a course!
 5. Currently **supports most `PDFs` files**.
 Support for `.txt` and `docx` will be added in an upcoming version.
-6. Works on Windows 10 🍑 and MacOS 13 🍎 or newer.
+6. Works on Windows 10 🍊 and MacOS 13 🍎 or newer.

 ## Getting Started: <a name="forth"></a>
+Download, Unzip, Run!
 1. **Setting up**
 	- Download 'Sapling':
 		1. [GoogleDrive - Windows (170MB)](https://drive.google.com/file/d/1jNh1BU15eKFKZtZvSNWfRTLj5t7Qx7lz/view?usp=sharing)